Trump: US grounding Boeing 737 Max 8, 9 after Ethiopia crash

-WASHINGTON (AP) — President Donald Trump says the U.S. is issuing an emergency order grounding all Boeing 737 Max 8 and Max 9 aircraft in the wake of a crash of an Ethiopian Airliner that killed 157 people.
+WASHINGTON (AP) — The U.S. is issuing an emergency order Wednesday grounding all Boeing 737 Max 8 and Max 9 aircraft “effective immediately,” in the wake of the crash of an Ethiopian Airliner that killed 157 people, President Donald Trump said.

-Many nations in the world had already barred the Boeing 737 Max 8 from its airspace, but until now, the Federal Aviation Administration had been saying that it didn’t have any data to show the jets are unsafe.
+Many nations had already barred the Boeing 737 Max 8 from its airspace, but until Trump’s announcement, the Federal Aviation Administration had said that it didn’t have any data to show the jets are unsafe.
+Trump cited “new information” that had come to light in the ongoing investigation into incident.
+He did not elaborate.

-Trump said Wednesday that the FAA would be making the announcement soon to ground the planes.
+“All of those planes are grounded, effective immediately,” Trump said during a scheduled briefing on border security.

-He says any plane currently in the air will go to its destination and then be grounded.
+Trump said any airplane currently in the air will go to its destination and then be grounded.
+He added all airlines and affected pilots had been notified.

 Most Read Business Stories